 The big problem for these HIV-positive people instead came through the stigma attached to the disease.
 Three decades after the rise of HIV terrorized the world, many misunderstandings attached to the disease remain — from misconceptions about whom it affects to confusion about how it’s actually transmitted.

-"When people see me, they’re often surprised when I tell them I have HIV," said Danny Harris, a 52-year-old living in Little Rock, Arkansas.
+"When people see me, they’re often surprised when I tell them I have HIV," said Danny Harris, from Little Rock, Arkansas.
 "You can tell they’re taken aback, because we still live in a state here that thinks you can get it from kissing someone or sitting on a toilet seat."

 "There’s issues around stigma and homophobia," said Amy Lansky, an HIV researcher at the CDC.
 "That might deter some young men from seeking HIV prevention services and testing."

-One survey found that one in three people living with HIV still experience high levels of discrimination due to the disease.
+A 2009 survey found that one in three people living with HIV still experiences high levels of discrimination due to the disease.
 Worse, those reporting the highest levels of stigma also report poor access to medical care.
 The stigma, in other words, correlates with less prevention and care for HIV.

 The stigma also appears to make doctors wary of recommending HIV testing.
 In a 2011 survey, black doctors, who are more active in black communities in which HIV is more prevalent, said three of five barriers to offering routine testing for HIV are related to social stigma.
 Physicians said they're particularly concerned that patients may perceive a test recommendation as accusatory or judgmental.

 This problem can extend further, after someone is tested for HIV.
-Jimmy Walker, a 46-year-old in Little Rock, said his doctor in Atlanta, where he lived at the time, offered little support after he was diagnosed.
+Jimmy Walker, from Little Rock, said his doctor in Atlanta, where he lived at the time, offered little support after he was diagnosed.

 "The doctor came that morning and said he had run a full gamut of tests to see if I contracted any kinds of diseases, and he told me all of those came back fine — but my HIV test came back positive," Walker said.
 "Then he walked out of the room and left me there."